Welcome to this important step along your child's Faith Path!

 • SEE POTENTIAL: Parents best see a child's natural strengths and foresee possibilities for their future.
 Giving the blessing includes picturing a special future and cheering them toward achieving their potential.

-• SAY IT: An effective blessing must be put into words whether spoken, written or both.
+• SAY IT: An effective blessing must be put into words whether spoken, written, or both.
 Simply being present is not enough to communicate the blessing.
 Words of affirmation are necessary for the child to know he or she is appreciated and accepted.

 • LOVINGLY TOUCH: The power of a hug or placing your hand on your child while affirming him or her creates an important physical connection and communicates warmth, acceptance, and relational health.